New Patients (301) 508-9755

 Are there risks associated with dental implants compared to dentures?

-Dental implants carry some surgical risks like infection or nerve damage.
+Dental implants carry some surgical risks, like infection or nerve damage.
 They’re more invasive than dentures.
-However, they prevent bone loss, unlike dentures.
+But unlike dentures, implants prevent bone loss.
 Dentures can cause gum irritation and accelerate bone loss.
-Both options have pros and cons.
-Your dentist will explain the risks based on your specific case.

 Schedule An Appointment Today